tomwhross/pdb-tutorial/README.md

  31
 ```

-As we can see, we are on a terribly named `c` variable that will cause us a major issue if we try to type it out (remember the comment from earlier regarding the
+As we can see, we are on a terribly named `c` variable that will cause us a major issue if we try to call it (remember the comment from earlier regarding the
-`continue` command).
-At this point, we are just before the `while` loop so let's enter the loop and see what else we can uncover.
+`c(ontinue)` command).
+We are just before the `while` loop so let's enter the loop and see what else we can uncover.

 #### 3. `n(ext)` a.k.a I hope this current line doesn't throw an exception